Frequently Asked Questions About Open Information

 Information will be released to the applicant who requested it and then published online no sooner than 10 business days after release.

 Technology is making it possible for everyone to have more direct interactions with government.
-Having public information available online makes it easier to access information about government that specifically interests you.
+Releasing information and data to the public makes it easier to access information about your government that specifically interests you.

-In fact, the Information and Privacy Commissioner and the Legislative Assembly's Special Committee to Review the Freedom of Information and Protection of Privacy Act have recommended that government routinely disclose more public information using online technology.
+The Information and Privacy Commissioner (OIPC) and the Legislative Assembly's Special Committee to Review the Freedom of Information and Protection of Privacy Act have recommended that government routinely disclose more public information using online technology.

 Electronic documents are submitted in different formats.
 Scanned documents are in an image format which makes it difficult to search their contents.
-The Open Information document search will help you locate documents by key words, ministry name and file name.
+The Open Information document search may help you locate documents by keyword, ministry name and file name.

-FOIPPA prohibits the public release of some types of information.
-Some examples of these exemptions include personal information about citizens, discussions confidential to cabinet and information that could harm the business interests of a third party.
+FOIPPA prohibits the public release of some types of information, such as personal information about citizens, discussions confidential to cabinet or information that could harm the business interests of a third party.
 This means that all details that meet these exceptions must be removed from the information releases prior to being posted online.

-Releasing any of this information would be in contravention of the act.
+Releasing any of this information would be in contravention of FOIPPA.

 Citizens will always have the right to submit freedom of information requests because FOIPPA gives the public a right of access to public documents.

 The proactive release of information requests is one way we are now sharing and making more information available.
 This is a first step and government will continue to contribute to the Open Data and Information tools in order to improve ongoing access to government records and information.